 Variations in BP water levels are shown to influence the net CO_2 uptake of Mer Bleue.
 The effect on CO_2 fluxes is dependent on the intensity and direction of the BP water level variation (Figs. 5 and 7).
-Moreover, the saturated hydraulic conductivity k{sat} can also influence how far away a marginal stressor can effectively influence the bog CO_2 uptake.
-The average k{sat} at Mer Bleue is c.a. five times higher than the reported median value of a typical peat bog, $\sim 2.0 \times 10^{-6}$ m s-1 (Letts et al., 2000).
-Assuming the same hydraulic gradient as in Mer Bleue, the effective drainage distance would be much shorter, ~ 50 m in other bogs.
-Goud et al. (2017) measured the CO_2 fluxes at a local scale over a transect from the hummock, hollow, bog margin to pond margin (~ 50 -100 m away from the BP) of Mer Bleue during the moderate disturbance period, and found that the measured GPP, ER from the four microsites were all reduced by half and the CO_2 uptake at the bog margin and pond margin were significantly reduced after the BP disturbance, which corroborates our findings at the ecosystem scale.
-Interestingly, an earlier Mer Bleue study focused on the high disturbance period somehow show small effect of WTD on ER (Lafleur et al., 2005).
-In that study, Mer Bleue had deep WTD in late summer, (60-70 cm below surface).
-At this depth the peat is relatively well decomposed and changes in WTD do not mean pronounced aerobic-anaerobic transitions as the much wider ranges covers in our study here.
-The present high BP disturbance has greater influence in regulating NEE than climate variations, as demonstrated by model simulations showing CO2 uptake of the bog is reduced by 55 g C m-2 yr-1 when a constant BP water level was assumed (Fig. 5c), which was greater than the observed annual variations in NEE, 37 g C m-2 yr-1, derived from the 14-year eddy covariance data (2005-2018).
+Goud et al. (2017) measured the CO_2 fluxes at a local scale over a transect from the hummock, hollow, bog margin to pond margin (~ 50-100 m away from the BP) of Mer Bleue during the moderate disturbance period, and found that the measured

+- 365 GPP, ER from the four microsites were all reduced by half and the CO2 uptake at the bog margin and pond margin were significantly reduced after the BP disturbance, which corroborates our findings at the ecosystem scale.
+The high BP disturbance has greater influence in regulating NEE than climate variations, as demonstrated by model simulations showing CO2 uptake of the bog is reduced by 55 g C m-2 yr-1 when a constant BP water level was assumed (Fig. 5c), which was greater than the observed annual variations in NEE, 37 g C m-2 yr-1, derived from - 370 the 14-year eddy covariance data (2005-2018).
 The heightened role of disturbance is also reflected by the weak correlations between NEE and measured bioclimatic variables (data not shown).
 But the annual NEE shows a significant negative correlation with the mean WTD over the growing season (Fig. 8).
 Similar control of WTD on NEE variability between years was also found for a boreal ombrotrophic bog in the James Bay region (Strachan et al., 2015).
-Humphreys et al. (2014) conducted two-year NEE flux measurements at two ombrotrophic bogs in Hudson Bay lowlands, where the annual flux is closely linked to the lowering of WTD during summer.
+Humphreys et al. (2014) conducted two-year NEE flux measurements at two ombrotrophic bogs in - 375 Hudson Bay lowlands, where the annual flux is closely linked to the lowering of WTD during summer.
 Recently, Zhang et al. (2020) reconstructed the historical peatland C uptake over a millennial-scale of two dwarf shrub bogs in Finland and found a strong correlation between the C uptake and water conditions.
-Data from three mire sites show the 2018 drought in Europe switches the peatlands from CO2 sinks to sources due to the WTD drawdown (Rinne et al., 2020).
 Hence, WTD is likely a significant driver for NEE fluxes in boreal bogs.
 Lower water tables due to climate change are predicted for boreal peatlands.
 Currently, peatland models generally predict a reduced CO2 sink strength for boreal bogs by the end of the 21st Century (Qiu et al., 2020).
 Wu and Roulet (2014) predicted the CO2 uptake of the Mer Bleue bog will decrease by 16-45 g C m-2 yr-1 compared to current climate reference runs.
 The long-term C accumulation rate for boreal peatlands is estimated to be 10-50 g C m-2 yr-1 (Loisel et al., 2014), and C accumulation rate is predicted to reduce by ~27 g C m-2 yr-1 for the RCP 8.5 scenario and ~11 g C m-2 yr-1 for the RCP 2.6 scenario (Chaudhary et al., 2017).
-Simulations of peatlands with climate change do not yet capture the self-regulating aspect of peatland C dynamics.
+Simulations of peatlands with climate change do not yet capture the self-regulating aspect of peatland

+385 C dynamics.
 Our simulations show that the variations in water levels connected to BP disturbance could potentially influence the peatland CO2 uptake of a similar magnitude or even greater than that projected in climate change scenarios.